#1 Strong themes of prejudice and oppression

 The character design is particularly noteworthy, as many scenes features large crowds of characters and much of the story sees Mist journeying from one villain to the next.
 Artist & writer Minoru Murao really went above and beyond, so even minor characters who feature in 2-3 panels still enjoy detailed designs with clear themes to them.
 There is an entire side-cast that does almost nothing throughout the manga, but still each member looks like they are ready to cross-over into Dynasty Warriors.
 It’s nuts.

 Mist himself resonates this heroic aura and was a really cool-looking protagonist.
 I really enjoyed watching him evolve over the course of the story as he gains new weapons and armor, gradually turning him more and more into a proper knight.
 Euphemia’s design is kind-of hilarious by contrast; she is so outlandish and sexualized that people don’t take her seriously.
-They are so convinced that witches are hiding among them that, when an actual witch shows up wearing little more than a cape that cling to her boobs, they write her off as a nudist lunatic.
+They are so convinced that witches are hiding among them that, when an actual witch shows up wearing little more than a cape that clings to her boobs, they write her off as a nudist lunatic.

 #3 Exciting fantasy action